Funding Opportunities

-North Dakota’s Health and Human Services agency (HHS) is offering Agency Development Grants to support the growth and development of businesses that can deliver high quality in-home and community-based services to qualified North Dakotans to help them live at home and in the community with supportive services if they choose.
+North Dakota’s Health and Human Services agency (HHS) offered Agency Development Grants to support the growth and development of businesses that can deliver high quality in-home and community-based services to qualified North Dakotans to help them live at home and in the community with supportive services if they choose.

-Agencies can apply for multiple grants, based on their expansion plans.
+Agencies could apply for multiple grants, based on their expansion plans.
+(Deadline October 2022)

-HHS is offering four grant opportunities, to align with four unique HCBS funding sources.
+HHS offered four grant opportunities, to align with four unique HCBS funding sources.

 - 1915(i) State Plan Amendment - Application Form